yyYiran/SimpleToDo/README.md

 # SimpleToDoApp

-**SimpleToDoApp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleToDoApp** is an android app that allows building a todo list and basic todo items management functionality including adding, editing and deleting tasks, and selecting the priority of tasks.

 Submitted by: **Yiran Wan**